 Cases of Dengue have been reported from Thailand.
 The most affected provinces include Trat bordering Cambodia and Samut Skhon Southeast of Bangkok.
-Dengue is endemic in Thailand.
-Risk is present in both urban and rural areas with elevated risk in northeastern part of the country.
-Peak transmission occurs during the rainy season, from April to December.
+Dengue is endemic in this country and risk is present in both urban and rural areas, with elevated risk in northeastern part of the country.
+Peak transmission typically occurs during the rainy season, from April to December.

 Dengue is a viral infection caused by four types of viruses (DENV-1, DENV-2, DENV-3, DENV-4) belonging to the Flaviviridae family.
 The viruses are transmitted through the bite of infected Aedes aegypti and Aedes albopictus female mosquitoes that feed both indoors and outdoors during the daytime (from dawn to dusk).
 These mosquitoes thrive in areas with standing water, including puddles, water tanks, containers and old tires.
 Lack of reliable sanitation and regular garbage collection also contribute to the spread of the mosquitoes.

 Risk of Dengue exists in tropical and subtropical areas of Central America, South America, Africa, Asia, and Oceania.
 All travellers are at risk during outbreaks.
 Long-term travellers and humanitarian workers going to areas where Dengue is endemic are at higher risk.
 Dengue occurs in urban and suburban settings with higher transmission rates happening during the rainy season.